 Things to do on Setsubun

 Mamemaki (豆まき) is the most general custom that is exclusively carried out on Setsubun.
-Prepare roasted soybeans, and throw them away around your house!
-It is considered better to start off from the room which is located the farthest from the entrance.
-Keep windows open as you throw beans so that evil spirits can can leave.
+Prepare roasted soybeans, and throw them away around your house.
+It is said best to start off with the room that is located the farthest from the entrance.
+Keep windows open as you throw the beans so that evil spirits can can leave.
 Another custom, especially for small children, is throwing beans at a family member who is dressed the demon.

 We usually say “Oni wa Soto, Fuku wa Uchi!” (鬼は外、福は内！) as we scatter beans around house or throw them at the demons.
 It means “Demons out, fortune in!” in English.
 In addition, many people will eat the same number of roasted beans as their age, this is said to bring good health.

 - Mamemaki (豆まき) means throwing roasted beans at home to ward off the evil spirits

 - After Mamemaki, eat the same number of beans as your age, wishing for good health for a year

 Ehomaki is a unique type of sushi roll that is generally eaten only on Setsubun.
 It can be translated as Fortune Sushi Roll in English, and relatively long and big compared to the ordinary Sushi rolls that you can find at sushi restaurants.
 In general, it is considered good to use seven ingredients such as tuna and egg for Ehomaki as the number is often associated with “Lucky”.
 It also comes from the fact that we have 7 famous gods of fortune called Shichifukujin (七福神) in Japan!